 Frequently Asked Questions

 A – Some patients are bulk-billed.
 These include pensioners, children 16 years and younger and some health care card holders.
-Otherwise bulk-billling is at the discretion of the treating doctor.
+Otherwise bulk-billing is at the discretion of the treating doctor.
 This situation can change without notice.

 A – An after hour medical service is employed after the medical centre closes and they can be contacted by ringing the medical centre phone number.

 A – All aspects are offered including infant feeding advice and immunization, workers compensation and travel medicine to name but a few services.